asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

----

-**Tip: Channel Farm**
+!!! tip Channel Farm
     "All channels are created equal, but some channels are created more equal than others."

----
+[//]: # (end-tip)

 Not all channels get an execution thread (`pbx_thread`) in Asterisk.
 In general, an inbound channel get's a thread; outbound channels do not.
 As a result, a two-party bridge that is created between the two channels uses the inbound channel's `pbx_thread` to service frames between the two channels.
 Regardless of the two-party bridge type in play, this is how it works in Asterisk.